weakweak/riff.tf/_posts/2017-01-01-assassination.md

 - Rupture, depending on combo points but at 5 combo points refresh with 7.2 seconds or less remaining
-- Garrote, refresh with 5.4 seconds or less remaining<sup>2</sup>
+- Garrote, refresh with 5.4 seconds or less remaining<sup>1</sup>

-2: You do not want to overwrite a Subterfuge empowered Garrote until it has expired.
+1: You do not want to overwrite a Subterfuge empowered Garrote until it has expired.

 #### Building combo points

 - Mutilate until 4 or more combo points
+- Fan of Knives, if there are 3 or more targets
 - Garrote when your current Garrote is below threshold or there is an additional target.

 #### At 4-5 Combo Points

 - Rupture, refresh with 7.2 seconds remaining at 5 combo points, or 6
-  seconds remaining at 4 combo points<sup>3</sup>
+  seconds remaining at 4 combo points<sup>2</sup>
 - Envenom

-3: You do not want to overwrite a Nightstalker empowered Rupture or Garrote until it has expired.
+2: You do not want to overwrite a Nightstalker empowered Rupture or Garrote until it has expired.

 ### Cool Downs